alexdchiu/pirates-booty/journals/Alex.md

 * Getting FastAPI requests to pull data.

 - I was playing a bit of catch up today since I was out on Friday for a wedding.
 However, my teammates had made some changes along the way while they were progressing with their respective parts of the project that they were working on and there were some changes to the YML file.
 I merged with the main branch and had to reconfigure some volume names and also recincorporate the build context and dockerfile for the relational-data / multiple databases.
-- Once this was working, I started working on getting a detailed get for a specific workout by ID and a list of random workouts for users to spin the wheel.
-However, I realized that since we want to be able to filter workouts by targeted body part / intensity / length of workout (or some combination of these 3), I needed to have a dynamic request that could accomodate 1, 2 or all 3 filters.
+- Once this was working, I started working on getting my FastAPI router set up.
+Next, I worked on FastAPI requests for the details of a specific workout by ID and a list of random workouts for guest users to spin the wheel.
+However, I realized that for logged in users, we want to be able to filter workouts by targeted body part / intensity / length of workout (or some combination of these 3), I needed to have a dynamic request that could accomodate 1, 2 or all 3 filters.
+- Could not get a dynamic where filter to work that would allow flexibility to allow users to enter a combination of filters so structured it so that users must enter target and intensity.
+Will filter length of workout on the front-end.

 ## July 13, 2022